United Nations High Commissioner for Refugees: Staffing

 As of 2023, the UNHCR has employed more than 18,879 staff in 138 countries.

 High Commissioners

 The UN General Assembly elects High Commissioners every five years.
 High Commissioners are supported by the "Executive Committee to the High Commissioner's Programme", and he or she has to make annual reports to the UN General Assembly and needs to follow their directives.
-The current High Commissioner is Filippo Grandi, who has held the post since 1 January 2016.
+The current High Commissioner is Barham Salih, who has held the post since 1 January 2026.
 Prior to the establishment of the UNHCR, Fridtjof Nansen was the League's High Commissioner for Refugees.
 The post of High Commissioner has been held by: